Her Campus Logo Her Campus Logo

 Charli’s success demonstrates that it is not necessary to sell millions of records to be deemed successful.
 A solid fan base and music can carry an artist to the top.

-Giovanna is a transfer sophomore at the University of Central Florida majoring in Ad/PR (pending).
+Giovanna is a transfer sophomore at the University of Central Florida majoring in Ad/PR.
 She has been a contributor writer for her previous university's newspaper, writing about student and community life in the area.
-She is passionate about art and entertainment, which she aims to follow a career path in one of those areas.
-As a Brazilian girlie, she loves to spread and advocate about her country and culture.
+She is passionate about art and entertainment, and she aims to follow a career path in one of those areas.
+As a Brazilian girlie, she loves spreading and advocating for her country and culture.